SAP-samples/cap-cds-hands-on/exercises/01/README.md

 ## Define a simple domain model

-For the rest of this exercise (and the other exercises in this part of the workshop) you can remain in the `simple/` directory.
+For the rest of this exercise (and the other exercises in this part of the workshop) you can remain in the `simple/` directory - the "project root" for the CAP project we'll be building out as we work through the exercises.
+Any relative reference to directories or files will be relative to this `simple/` location.

 👉 Add the following content to a new file called `services.cds`: